Sciabbala/Project-Week-5-Your-Own-Project/README.md

 I have found a very detailed and clean dataset and cleaned it further to keep only the information that were required by my analysis.
 I then conducted a general exploratory analysis and basic plotting to better understand the evolution of the phenomenon through the years and to get a better idea about which kind of information I was working with.
 After the process was completed I set out to find an answer to the questions I cited earlier using statistical analysis.
 Finally I decided to create a choropleth map to show which areas of the US have had more fires per square kilometer.
+The choropleth map can be found [here.](https://sciabbala.github.io/)

 <a name="organization"></a>